Table of Contents

 14. Beyerdynamic DT 770 PRO 32 Ohm Studio Headphone

-The next pair of bass headphones on our list of 15 best bass headphones come from Germany.
+The next pair of bass headphones on our list of 15 best bass headphones in 2020 come from Germany.
 Beyerdynamic is a well-known name among professionals and we are presenting to you their DT 770 PRO studio headphones.
 We have decided to go with 32Ω version but there are also 80Ω and 250Ω models.
 The reason why we picked this one is the fact that you don’t need an amp to drive them.
 You will definitely need an amp for the 80Ω model and you will need some really good equipment to get the most out of that 250Ω version.
 So, if you want a nice pair of headphones that can work with your phone, the 32Ω model is the best choice.
 These headphones are advertised as very accurate and detailed but, in our opinion, they actually deliver powerful and solid bass and clean highs, while some mid-range frequencies are actually recessed.
 The bass is not overwhelming, it’s just slightly boosted and the sub-bass frequencies sound awesome.

 Besides the sound, we loved the design, build quality, and comfort they offer.
 We didn’t like the cable which is too long and undetachable and we also didn’t like the fact that there are no remote controls on the cable or on the earcups.